 Fornax and Tucana were the older twins.
 Tucana had rainbow iridescent hair and wings.
 Her personality matched her hair, her wings, and her name.
 She was bright and colorful in everything she did.
 Fornax was truly a furnace.
 He burned brighter and rougher than the rest.
 His hair and wings were black iridescent.
 His whole being brimmed and sparkled with fire and flame.

 The four of them were naturally larger than their mother in size, although not necessarily in personality.
 Felicity was more than a match for her four children, even Fornax.

 “Mommy?
 What's a necromancer?”
 Sagitta asked, eyeing something twinkling at the opposite end of the field.
 Sagitta could feel that thing, whatever it was, sucking up magic, like water through a straw.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, lishlaWrite a Review